aurmartin/aurmartin.fr/input/posts/phoenix-liveview-select/index.md

 ---
-title: "(draft) Buidling a Select component using Phoenix LiveView"
+title: "Interactive Select component using Phoenix LiveView and vanilla JS Hook"
-description: "In this post, we will build a Select component using Phoenix LiveView."
+description: "In this post, we will build a Select component using Phoenix LiveView.
+You will learn how to build custom components using JS Hooks."
 date: 2024-03-19
 layout: post
 meta_type: article
 tags: posts
-keywords: phoenix, liveview, select, component, elixir, erlang, web, development, programming, software, engineering, javascript, html, css, frontend, backend, fullstack, web, developer, web, engineer, react, nodejs, postgresql
+keywords: phoenix, liveview, select, dropdown, component, js-hook, hook, custom input, keyboard navigation, js hook rendering, livecomponent, liveview, elixir, erlang, web, development, programming, software, engineering, javascript, html, css, frontend, backend, fullstack, web, developer, web, engineer, react, nodejs, postgresql
 ---

 ## Introduction

-In this post, we will explore how to build a select input component using Phoenix LiveView.
+In this post, we will learn how to build a select input component using Phoenix LiveView and a vanilla JS Hook.
+This is a solid introduction on how to implement custom and interactive components in Phoenix LiveView.
+You will also learn how to handle keyboard navigation, JS-to-LiveView communication, and how to fix re-rendering issues.

 There are already a couple of articles on the web about this but none of them fitted my needs.
 I wanted to build a select component that you can plug in a LiveView form to replace a classic select input.

 Here are the features I wanted to implement:
 - Custom option item rendering (including images),